dwhswenson/eshgham/README.md

 Do you worry that a colleague may be responsible for the latest merge, and could be ignoring notifications of failing CI?

-**Then ghadash is for you!**
+**Then ESGHAM is for you!**

-ghadash is a little command line utility to check on your scheduled workflows.
+ESHGHAM is a little command line utility to check on your scheduled workflows.

 Here's what it looks like in practice: